Basil Oil

 - Add the remaining 1 1/4 cups of oil to the blender and pulse to combine.
 Scrape down the sides if needed.

-- Store the basil oil in an airtight container in the refrigerator for up to a week.
+- Store the basil oil in an airtight container in the fridge for up to a week.
+Leftovers can be frozen in an ice cube tray.

-This oil costs $3.01 to make and it yields about 2 cups.
-Basil oil is a delicious flavoring for many different meals, and it also makes a great gift.
+This infused oil costs $3.01 to make and it yields about 2 cups.
+This basil oil recipe is a delicious flavoring for many different meals, and it also makes a great gift.

 (Note: The images in this post were updated in 2018.)